- What is an Office Fit-Out?

 The goal of an office fit-out is to create a working environment that is conducive to the demands of the company or individuals who will be using the space.
 It’s important to distinguish between an office fit-out and an office renovation.
 To fit out an office is to create a new working environment from the ground up.

-CAT A Fit Out
+What is a CAT A Fit Out?

 A CAT A is the basic finish of an office following the building construction – the shell and core.
 CAT A’s are generally commissioned by landlords who lease the building on to tenants, who in turn fit it out the office space to meet their bespoke requirements.
 This is not to be confused with a “Grade A” which refers to the quality of the building.
 CAT A (or Category A fit out) is the basic finish after the completion of the shell and core.
 A CAT A fit out is still essentially a blank canvas or “White Box” with an open-plan finish.
 This is still a relatively rough standard.
 It’s not suitable for tenants to move in as such.